rawathemant246/auth_microservice/README.md

 ### Observability

 - Metrics endpoint: `/metrics/prometheus` on the API container (port 8000).
 Point your shared monitoring stack here.
-- The bundled Prometheus/Grafana services were removed to defer monitoring to the central Monitoring & Alerting microservice.
+- The bundled Prometheus/Grafana services were removed; all monitoring is external now.

 ### Metrics endpoint

-- Prometheus scrapes metrics from `GET /metrics/prometheus` (already configured in the bundled Prometheus).
+- Prometheus scrapes metrics from `GET /metrics/prometheus`.
+No bundled scraping configuration is included; point your external stack here.
-- Metrics ingestion endpoints (all require the shared `X-Internal-Secret` header or `METRICS_INGEST_SECRET`):
-  - `POST /metrics/system-health` → writes to `system_health_logs`.
-  - `POST /metrics/system-alerts` → writes to `system_alerts`.
-  - `POST /metrics/usage` → writes to `usage_metrics`.
-- Update `deploy/prometheus/prometheus.yml` if you change the API port or add additional scrape targets.

 ### Redis & RabbitMQ responsibilities